brian-nguyen329/CSE230Project_GH/README.md

 ### Proposed Application and Goal
 Our proposed application is a game with a TUI.
 The game we're trying to clone is Guitar Hero, where there will be four columns of "guitar frets" that will be running down the terminal.
-The "guitar frets" can come down as either individual ones or long rows.
-The player will have to press (or hold) the key corresponding to that column at the moment it reaches the bottom.
+The notes can come down as either individual ones or long rows.
+The player will have to press (or hold) the "guitar fret" (key) corresponding to that column at the moment it reaches the bottom.
 We plan on implementing random levels ranging from easy, medium, and hard difficulties.
-The difficulty will be expressed by the speed of the "guitar frets" and the number of columns with an incoming "guitar fret", making it more difficult to not only time a key correctly but pressing multiple keys at the same time.
+The difficulty will be expressed by the speed of the notes coming down and the number of columns with an incoming note, making it more difficult to not only time a key correctly but pressing multiple keys at the same time.
 The player will be scored on accuracy and will be docked for pressing a key at the wrong time.

 A huge factor that might make this more difficult will be timing.
 In case we need to accomodate timing issues, we may need to increase the hitbox for what is considered